percona/k8spg-docs/CONTRIBUTING.md

-# Contributing to Percona Operator for PostgreSQL
+# Contributing to Percona Operator for PostgreSQL documentation

+This repository contains the source file for Percona Operator for PostgreSQL documentation and this document explains how you can contribute to it.

+If you'd like to submit a code patch, follow the [Contributing guide in the Operator code repository](https://github.com/percona/percona-postgresql-operator/blob/main/CONTRIBUTING.md).

 ## Prerequisites